headhunter45/Metropolis/Metropolis/README.txt

 Changelog:
 v0.5
-v0.4.6
+	Added example docs
+	Added Commands to plugin.yml to move and evict homes Added floor and road supports to config file and generation v0.4.6
 	Added optional generation of a sign identifying owner in plots on creation Added a Cuboid constructor that takes a worldedit selection